jsdir/stretch/docs/containers.md

 Stretch uses docker containers for shipping application releases from source to backend.
 They are an important part of the [Stretch Pipeline](pipeline.md).
 Docker containers in stretch are usually defined with a `container.yml`, `files` directory, `templates` directory, `app` directory, and a standard `Dockerfile`.

 #### container.yml
 The `Dockerfile` is the standard way to automate the container-building process.
 However, it lacks the abstraction needed for use in stretch.
 The `container.yml` file complements the `Dockerfile` by giving supplying the official container name along with the location of any image the container depends upon.
+The `Dockerfile` used for the build should be included in the same directory as the `container.yml`.

 ```yaml
 dockerfile: Dockerfile